In some ways, managing your money has never been easier. But with all the technology and tools on offer, it can be difficult to know where to start.

 This guide can help you work out which tools might be best for you.

 And tools like the HSBC Digital Secure Key give you extra protection when you log on.

 With the HSBC UK Mobile Banking app and online banking, your accounts are always accessible.
-This means you can complete a range of tasks, such as viewing statements or recent transactions, and transfer money between your own accounts or to other accounts either in the UK or abroad.
+This means you can complete a range of tasks, such as viewing statements or recent transactions.
+You can also transfer money between your own accounts or to other accounts either in the UK or outside the UK.